Skip to content

 )

-Now, you can see it add alternate color to background of rows in gallery.
+Now, you can see that it adds alternating colors to the background of the rows in the gallery.

-There is no drawback with this approach, it will work in every scenario, as we are creating a sequential number through logic so there is no need of sorting an item in gallery by any sequential number to make it work.
+There are no drawbacks to this approach.
+It will work in every scenario since we generate a sequential number through logic.
+This means there’s no need to sort the items in the gallery by any existing sequential number for it to function correctly.

-If items in gallery are sorted with any other field, or if you delete or update an existing Row Id in future, it will still work.
+Even if the items in the gallery are sorted by another field, or if you delete or update an existing Row ID in the future, it will still work.

-Let’s sort an item in gallery by Category.
+Now, let’s sort the items in the gallery by Category.

 With(